sledigabel/poc_falco/README.md

 helm install falco falcosecurity/falco
 ```

-Immediately we see a notice for falco to start (it detects itself as a privileged container):
+We see a notice for falco to start (it detects itself as a privileged container):

 ```console
 * Setting up /usr/src links from host
 * Running falco-driver-loader for: falco version=0.31.0, driver version=319368f1ad778691164d33d59945e00c5752cd27